bdstar/php-mysqli-oop-crud/README.md

 # php-mysqli-oop-crud
-A simple CRUD operation by PHP and MySQL Object-oriented programming (OOP)
+A simple CRUD operation by PHP and MySQLi Object-oriented programming (OOP)